 So why use a pizza stone, baking steel, or skillet?
 All of these surfaces retain heat and help create a much hotter surface for your pizza to cook on.
 Preheat your stone, skillet, or steel for 1 hour in the oven at 500°F before baking.
 This will speed up heat transfer and cook the crust much faster, giving it a crispy outside and soft center.
 It’s hard to describe, but when you bite into the perfect crust you just know it.

 For this method, you will also need a pizza peel to transfer your pizza on and off the stone.
 Pizza peels come in all shapes and sizes and are made of wood or metal.
 Here are a few good tips from chow.com on using a pizza peel.

 If your dough is too thick it will take away from your toppings and make the pizza too heavy or soggy (shoot for about 18 ounces).
 If I buy pre-packaged dough I end up removing a little so the crust can be slightly thinner.
 Use a rolling pin to start and then use your hands to really stretch the dough out.
-Work your way around the dough by rolling from the center out to form the perfect circle.
-Full disclosure, I typically buy pre-made pizza dough because you can store in the freezer and thaw during the week (I know, I know…how could I possibly do that…but it’s convenient if you’re in a pinch).
-Look for flavored dough such as basil or beer, or make your own.
+Room temperature dough is much easier to handle and work with your hands.

-Brush olive oil over the entire top of the crust and season with garlic powder and oregano before adding any toppings.
+Brush olive oil over the entire top of the crust and season with a little salt before adding any toppings.
 And I mean the entire crust—from the center out to the edges.
-The olive oil and spices will give your crust lots of flavor and also contribute to the golden crispiness.
-I envision it almost like pizza made on top garlic bread.
+The olive oil and salt will give your crust lots of flavor and also contribute to the golden crispiness.
+I love salt.

 When in doubt, find a killer recipe.
-Try one of our simple pizza recipes below.
+Try one of my simple pizza recipes below.